Cabinet switch buttresses Argentina's left-leaning economic model

-BUENOS AIRES President Cristina Fernandez's new Cabinet picks this week confirmed a deepening of Argentina's left-leaning economic model rather than a policy switch needed to confront escalating inflation and dwindling foreign currency reserves.
+BUENOS AIRES President Cristina Fernandez's new Cabinet picks confirmed a deepening of Argentina's left-leaning economic model rather than a policy switch needed to confront escalating inflation and dwindling foreign currency reserves.

-After the president's first public appearance since an October 8 operation to remove blood that pooled on her brain, her office late on Monday announced the promotion of leftist economist Axel Kicillof to economy minister and the replacement of the central bank director and agriculture minister.
+Following her first public appearance since an October 8 operation to remove blood that pooled on her brain, Fernandez's spokesman announced late on Monday the promotion of leftist economist Axel Kicillof to economy minister and the replacement of the central bank director and agriculture minister.
 Kicillof has served as deputy economy minister.

-Analysts said the 42-year-old Kicillof already had more influence on Fernandez than the man he replaced, Hernan Lorenzino, who was given the job of ambassador to the European Union.
+Analysts said the 42-year-old, sideburn-sporting Kicillof already had more influence on Fernandez than the man he replaced, Hernan Lorenzino, who was given the job of ambassador to the European Union.

-"For private investors, Kicillof is a concern, and for Argentines he is the ratification of the current economic course - nothing will change," said Alberto Fernandez, who was Cabinet chief under former President Nestor Kirchner, Fernandez's late husband.
+"For private investors, Kicillof is a concern, and for Argentines he is the ratification of the current economic course - nothing will change," said Alberto Fernandez, who was Cabinet chief under former President Nestor Kirchner, the current president's late husband.

 Carlos Casamiquela will take over from Norberto Yauhar as agriculture minister in the world's No. 3 soybean and corn supplier.
 A 65-year-old agronomist, Casamiquela is known as a serious farm technician who understands the issues facing growers.

-His appointment may improve dialogue between the government and the agriculture sector, but no big changes were expected in the interventionist policies that farmers say wreck their profits.
+His appointment may improve dialogue between the government and the agriculture sector, but no big changes are expected in the interventionist policies that farmers say wreck their profits.

-In addition, Carlos Fabrega was named central bank chief, replacing Mercedes Marcó del Pont.
+In addition, Carlos Fabrega was named as central bank chief, replacing Mercedes Marcó del Pont.

+Some analysts said Kicillof's appointment could symbolize an easing of Fernandez's centralized governing style and a ceding of control to a close circle of trusted advisers after doctors advised her to avoid unnecessary stress.
-Domestic Trade Secretary Guillermo Moreno, Fernandez's right-hand man in negotiating with the private sector and a lightning rod for criticism of her most contentious economic issues, resigned on Tuesday.

-He is known for his tough stance with foreign firms, particularly grains trading companies, and has sent companies like Brazilian miner Vale running for the door.
+Notably, Fernandez kept Domestic Trade Secretary Guillermo Moreno, her point man on the most contentious economic issues.
+He is known for his tough manner with foreign firms and has sent companies like Brazilian miner Vale running for the door.

-Moreno's resignation takes effect on December 2; there is no word on who will replace him.

-In a video shown Monday before the Cabinet changes were announced, Fernandez looked healthy and rested, holding a small white dog she said was sent to her by one of the brothers of the late leftist leader of Venezuela, Hugo Chavez.
+In a video shown before the Cabinet changes were announced, Fernandez looked healthy and rested, holding a small white dog she said was sent to her by one of the brothers of the late left-wing leader of Venezuela, Hugo Chavez.

 Argentina, Latin America's No. 3 economy, faces inflation that private economists estimate at 25 percent and a currency, the peso, that is 65 percent weaker on the informal market than at the government's official rate.